Aguas Calientes, Peru: A Complete Guide to the Village of Machu Picchu

 Sommaire

-- 1. Relaxing in the hot springs
+- 1. Relax in the hot springs

-- 3. Discover Machu Picchu’s hidden museum
+- 3. Discover the hidden museum of Machu Picchu

 - 6. See Machu Picchu for free